 During this season of social distancing, there are still many ways to help new moms, even if you can’t visit them in person.
 Having a newborn is challenging—from managing new emotions brought on by hormones to sleep deprivation to adjusting to a new life together as a family.
 But support from loved ones and friends will help new moms (and their families) get through those first few months postpartum successfully.
-Below are a few tried-and-true ways to support the new mom in your life, without risking exposure to germs by visiting her in person.
+Below are a few ways to support the new mom in your life without risking exposure to germs by visiting her in person.

 How You Can Help a New Mom While Social Distancing